sous-chefs/nagios/README.md

 ### client
 The following attributes are used for the NRPE client

+`NOTE`:  The current release (5.3.0) is the last version that will include client functionality.
+The next release of this cookbook will be server only, and require the use of the nrpe cookbook at: https://github.com/tas50/chef-nrpe

 ##### installation method
 * `node['nagios']['client']['install_method']` - whether to install from package or source.
 Default chosen by platform based on known packages available for NRPE: debian/ubuntu 'package', Redhat/CentOS/Fedora/Scientific: source
 * `node['nagios']['plugins']['url']` - url to retrieve the plugins source